jamescridland/podinfra.net/podcast-hosting-companies/form-data.md

 authors: jamescridland
 ---

-* Consider normalising podcast names or artists to remove trailing spaces or double-spaces.
-"My Amazing Podcast" is not the same as "My&nbsp;  Amazing Podcast" nor is it the same as "My Amazing Podcast ".
+* Consider normalising podcast names or artists to remove trailing spaces or double-spaces. <code>"My Amazing Podcast"</code> is not the same as "My&nbsp;  Amazing Podcast" nor is it the same as "My Amazing Podcast ".